ouspg/CompSec/Lab5_ChipWhisperer/README.md

 * [Breaking AES bootleader](https://wiki.newae.com/Tutorial_A5_Breaking_AES-256_Bootloader)
   * Notice that currently tutorial lacks some information about preprocessing settings and example code contains some code which does not work on ChipWhisperer Analyzer V 4.0.0.
 You have to figure out those problems yourself.
 Google, ChipWhisperer wiki pages and recoding couple of lines should solve these problems.
 If you dont manage to get valid traces yourself or dont have device, you can download example traces from link that is presented in tutorial.
 * [Breaking AES bootloader extended](https://wiki.newae.com/Tutorial_A5-Bonus_Breaking_AES-256_Bootloader)
+  * First half of the tutorial is quite simple step-by-step example about how to solve IV.
+Second half (Attacking the signature) provides you example how to solve first byte of the secret signature on device, but tutorial leaves solving other 3 bytes of it as task for reader.
+Now your task is to create scripts or other means to solve whole secret signature of the device.
+Solve IV and then solve signature and document everything you did.
 * [Glitch buffer attacks](https://wiki.newae.com/Tutorial_A7_Glitch_Buffer_Attacks)

 Note that if you want to complete the [Breaking AES bootloader extended](https://wiki.newae.com/Tutorial_A5-Bonus_Breaking_AES-256_Bootloader) tutorial you have to do [Breaking AES bootleader](https://wiki.newae.com/Tutorial_A5_Breaking_AES-256_Bootloader) before it.